SFML/SFML/doc/migration.md

 The two parameters combine to represent a position in world space.

 SFML 3 takes all of the APIs with pairs of parameters like `(float, float)` or `(unsigned int, unsigned int)` and converts them to their corresponding `sf::Vector2<T>` type like `sf::Vector2f` or `sf::Vector2u` to make the interface more expressive and composable.
-This transition is often as simple as wrapping the two adjacement parameters with braces to construct the vector.
+This transition is often as simple as wrapping the two adjacent parameters with braces to construct the vector.

 v2:
 ```cpp